 This section does not prevent municipalities from adopting and enforcing more than one ordinance that relates to subdivisions.
 Manthe v.
 Town of Windsor, 204 Wis.
 2d 546

 A city may not condition extraterritorial plat approval on annexation.
 Hoepker v.
 City of Madison Plan Commission, 209 Wis.
 2d 633

 , 563 N.W.2d 145

 It was not a violation of this section, s.
-61.34, or the public purpose doctrine for a municipality to assume the dual role of subdivider of property it owned and reviewer of the plat under ch.
-236. Town of Beloit v.
+61.34, or the public purpose doctrine for a municipality to assume the dual role of subdivider of property it owned and reviewer of the plat under this chapter.
+Town of Beloit v.
 Rock County, 2001 WI App 256

 , 249 Wis.
 2d 88

 , 637 N.W.2d 71

 A municipality has the authority under sub.
 (2) to impose a temporary town-wide prohibition on land division while developing a comprehensive plan under s.
 66.1001.
 Wisconsin Realtors Ass'n v.
 Town of West Point, 2008 WI App 40